Azure/az-cgpu-onboarding/docs/Confidential-GPU-H100-Onboarding-(PMK-with-Bash).md

 ### Attestation
 Please run this command every time after rebooting your machine.
 ```
-# In your VM, execute the attestation scripts in cgpu-onboarding-package.
+# In your VM, run GPU and CPU attestation.
-# You should see: GPU 0 verified successfully.
+# For GPU attestation, you should see: GPU Attestation is Successful.

-cd cgpu-onboarding-package
-bash step-2-attestation.sh
+# For CPU attestation, you should see: Attested Platform Successfully!!

+sudo gpu-attestation
+sudo cpu-attestation
 ```

 ### Workload-Running

 ```
-# In your VM, execute the below command for a tensorflow sample execution.
+# In your VM, execute the below command for a PyTorch sample execution.

-sudo docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v /home/<adminusername>/cgpu-onboarding-package:/home -it --rm nvcr.io/nvidia/pytorch:25.09-py3 python /home/mnist-sample-workload.py
+sudo docker run --runtime=nvidia --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v /home/<adminusername>/cgpu-onboarding-package:/home -it --rm nvcr.io/nvidia/pytorch:26.02-py3 python /home/mnist-sample-workload.py
 ```